Sexual dysfunction: Female sexual dysfunction

-About one-third of the women experienced sexual dysfunction, which may lead to these women's loss of confidence in their sexual lives.
 Since these women have sexual problems, their sexual lives with their partners can become a burden without pleasure, and may eventually lose complete interest in sexual activity.
 Some of the women found it hard to be aroused mentally, while others had physical problems.
 Several factors can affect female dysfunction, such as situations in which women do not trust their sex partners, the environment where sex occurs being uncomfortable, or an inability to concentrate on the sexual activity due to a bad mood or burdens from work.
 Other factors include physical discomfort or difficulty in achieving arousal, which could be caused by aging or changes in the body's condition.

 Sexual assault has been associated with excessive menstrual bleeding, genital burning, and painful intercourse (attributable to disease, injury, or otherwise), medically unexplained dysmenorrhea, menstrual irregularity, and lack of sexual pleasure.
 Physically violent assaults and those committed by strangers were most strongly related to reproductive symptoms.
 Multiple assaults, assaults accomplished by persuasion, spousal assault, and completed intercourse were most strongly related to sexual symptoms.
 Assault was occasionally associated more strongly with reproductive symptoms among women with lower income or less education, possibly because of economic stress or differences in assault circumstances.
 Associations with unexplained menstrual irregularity were strongest among African American women; ethnic differences in reported circumstances of assault appeared to account for these differences.
 Assault was associated with sexual indifference only among Latinas.